khoih-prog/DoubleResetDetector_Generic/README.md

 21. Add support to more `SAMD` and `STM32` boards
 22. Add support to `Sparkfun Pro nRF52840 Mini`
 23. Add waitingForDRD() function to signal in DRD waiting period
+24. Add astyle using `allman` style.
+Restyle the library

 ---
 ---